A list of 90+ medieval names from noble courts, knightly orders, common folk, Celtic regions, and Viking settlements.

 Matilda

 Empress Matilda fought a bitter civil war known as The Anarchy for the English throne in the 12th century.
-Her determination paved the way for the Plantagenet dynasty and proved that medieval women could command armies and kingdoms.
+Her claim helped lead to the Plantagenet dynasty and shows that some medieval women commanded armies and kingdoms.

 Hildegard